fortran-lang/fortran-forum-article-template/doc/paper/part-00.md

 # The Template Repository

-We chose to store the template in a GitHub repository for the following reasons:
+The authors chose to store this template in a GitHub repository for several reasons.

-* Publicly available and easy to get a copy
+First, this allows the template to be publicly available and thus obtaining a copy is easy.
+In fact, by utilizing GitHub's Template Repository feature, getting started writing a new article with the template is practically as simple as clicking a button.

-* Easy for users to submit feedback
+Next, storing the template as a GitHub repository makes it easy for users to submit feedback.
-* Automated checking with CI
+Anyone can [open an issue] to report a bug, or suggest changes that should be made.
+Anyone can also contribute directly to improving the template by [submitting a pull request].

+Finally, GitHub provides convenient facilities for automation in a git repository.
+As described later in this article, we make significant use of this feature to check a variety of things.
+This helps to reduce the burden on both authors and the editors, as well as catch simple mistakes.

 # How the Template Works